In modern times, a fierce debate has raged between the two sexes: Who does it better, men or women?

 If Goodreads can’t give us a conclusive answer, where do we turn to?
 I’ll bet that about seven will tell you women read more out of every ten persons you ask.
 As a matter of fact, we actually did a poll on Instagram.

-A stereotype can explain the results of the polls above, thus- Men are generally seen as being more physically active, more outdoorsy, and therefore less likely to be found sitting down reading a book.
+A controversial stereotype can explain the results of the polls above: Men are generally seen as being more physically active, more outdoorsy, and therefore less likely to be found sitting down reading a book.

-Another factor to be considered is that reading is a primarily indoor activity that is often done alone.
+Another factor to consider is that reading is a primarily indoor activity often done alone.
 So it’s almost impossible to tell who reads more.